Generic Name: tasimelteon

 The recommended dosage of Hetlioz capsules in adults is 20 mg one hour before bedtime, at the same time every night.

 Because of individual differences in circadian rhythms, drug effect may not occur for weeks or months.

-Hetlioz should be taken without food [see Clinical Pharmacology (12.3)].
+Administer Hetlioz capsules and Hetlioz LQ oral suspension without food [see Clinical Pharmacology (12.3)].

 Capsules: 20 mg size 1 dark blue opaque, hard gelatin capsules printed with “VANDA 20 mg” in white.

 Oral suspension: 4 mg/mL white to slightly yellow opaque suspension in 48 mL or 158 mL bottles.

 After taking Hetlioz, patients should limit their activity to preparing for going to bed.
 Hetlioz can potentially impair the performance of activities requiring complete mental alertness.